AFRICA

 The JNIM has published a video of the two fighters taken prisoner in a hut, calling on the army-led authorities to "work for their liberation."

-Though Burkina Faso's ruling junta, which took power in a coup in September 2022, has promised to make the Sahel nation's security a priority, the country is still plagued by attacks from insurgents and other armed groups.
+Though Burkina Faso's military government, which took power in a coup in September 2022, has promised to make the Sahel nation's security a priority, the country is still plagued by attacks from terrorists and other armed groups.

 More than 26,000 civilians and soldiers have been killed in the violence since 2015, according to the conflict monitor ACLED.

-More than half of those deaths took place in the past three years, while the junta has been in power.
-The military authorities rarely comment on insurgent attacks.
+More than half of those deaths took place in the past three years, while the military leadership has been in power.
+The military authorities rarely comment on terrorist attacks.

 SOURCE:AFP